pcwii/kodi-skill/README.md

 ## Examples
 * "ask kodi to play the movie guardians of the galaxy"
 * "ask kodi to play the film planet of the apes"
+* "ask kodi to play a random movie"
 * "turn kodi subtitles on"
 * "turn kodi subtitles off"
 * "skip kodi forward"